 We make significant efforts to maintain the security and integrity of our information technology systems and data.
 Despite significant efforts to create security barriers to such systems, it is virtually impossible for us to entirely mitigate this risk.
 Although we have sufficient controls in place, we have implemented additional enhanced security features and monitoring procedures.
 There is a risk of industrial espionage, cyberattacks, such as LOG4J, misuse or theft of information or assets, or damage to assets by people who may gain unauthorized access to our facilities, systems, or information.
 Such cybersecurity breaches, misuse, or other disruptions could lead to the disclosure of confidential information, improper usage and distribution of our IP, theft, manipulation and destruction of private and proprietary data, and production downtimes.
-Although we actively employ measures to prevent unauthorized access to our information systems, preventing unauthorized use or infringement of our rights is inherently difficult.
-These events could adversely affect our financial results and any legal action in connection with any such cybersecurity breach could be costly and time-consuming and may divert management's attention and adversely affect the market's perception of us and our products.
-In addition, we must frequently expand our internal information system to meet increasing demand in storage, computing and communication, which may result in increased costs.
-Our internal information system is expensive to expand and must be highly secure due to the sensitive management and resources.
+Although we actively employ measures to prevent unauthorized access to our financial results and any legal action in connection with any such cybersecurity breach could be costly and time-consuming and may divert management's attention and adversely affect the market's perception of us and our products.
+In addition, we must frequently expand our internal information system is expensive to expand and must be highly secure due to the sensitive nature of our customers' information that we transmit.
+Building and managing the support necessary for our growth places significant demands on our management and resources.
 These demands may divert these resources from the continued growth of our business and implementation of our business strategy.